The modules on the MA in HR and Consulting are taught over three terms, with a break at Christmas and Easter.

 Organisational Diagnosis and Consulting

 This module gives you practical experience of working as a consultant and is highly relevant both to subsequent dissertations and to future employment in HR or organisational development.
 It looks at the nature of consulting and the role of internal and external consultants – both from a theoretical and a practical standpoint.
 It considers the research skills required for consultancy work and examines various ways of managing projects and organisational interventions.
 Working in small teams you then undertake a live consultancy for a client organisation, analysing the issues in the client’s brief and advising them on an appropriate course of action.

 The second research module goes into more depth on different research methods and approaches, with further practical sessions to help you develop your research skills.
 The module also explores the various issues involved in designing and planning a research project.
 It provides particular theoretical perspectives in relation to data analysis and helps you with techniques for analysing your own data.

 This module provides detailed guidance on undertaking large-scale research, using a range of quantitative research methods.
 The main methods covered are descriptive data analysis, statistical relationships (correlation and regression analysis), hypothesis testing, data reduction analysis (factor analysis) and data classification analysis (discriminant analysis).

 Summer term: April-September

-In the final stage of the programme you complete three further modules, including a substantial dissertation:
+In the final stage of the programme you complete two further modules, including a substantial dissertation:

 International HR and Leadership Development